jaenam6691/IR-tech-test/readme.md

 - Add integration tests for business logic validation

 ## Considerations
+- Start up project is IR-tech-test.Web
-- WebApi project must be running, not automatically attached
+- IR-tech-test.Api project must also be running, as it is not automatically attached